Trump says he doesn't want to talk to Xi right now, could even cut China ties

 “This president once suggested COVID-19 patients inject disinfectants,” Hu said on Twitter.
 “Remember this and you won’t be surprised when he said he could cut off the whole relationship with China.”

+“The president is concerned.
+He’s reviewing all his options.
+Obviously, we’re very concerned about the impact of this virus on the economy, on American jobs, the health of the American public and the president is going to do everything to protect the economy and protect American workers,” Mnuchin said.

+“It’s a difficult and complex matter and the president has made very clear, he wants more information.
+They didn’t let us in, they didn’t let us understand what was going on and the American public have right to understand all the facts.”

-Trump and his Republican backers have accused Beijing of failing to alert the world to the severity and scope of the coronavirus outbreak, which has sparked a sharp global recession and threatened his November re-election chances.
+Trump and his Republican backers have accused Beijing of failing to alert the world to the severity and scope of the coronavirus outbreak and of withholding data about the earliest cases.
+The pandemic has sparked a sharp global recession and threatened Trump’s November re-election chances.

 The United States has been hardest hit by the pandemic, according to official data.